Jeffrey-Sarnoff/ArbFloats.jl/README.md

 ####Conceptual Background

 `Transparency`: a desireable quality that may obtain in the presentation of numerical quantity.
 Where `transparency` exists, it may not persist.
 A diminution of `transparency` increases `opacity`, and vice versa.
 Presentation of a floating point value either evinces `transparency` or furthers `opacity`.
 With the `transparent`, Looking at is looking through.
 With the `opaque` looking at is neither looking through nor looking into nor gazing upon -- it is the remaining sort of "to be looking", looking away.
 And it is that nonresponsive, nonparticipative engagement of cognitive attention that is the `opaqueness` underlying `opacity`.

-With the presentation of a `transparent` floating point value, an anti-opacity functional sequence engages the perciever of the presented float.
-And that is why `transparency` favors its own persistance.
+Presented with a `transparent` floating point value, the perceiver is become best informed.
+There is no other rendition of that floating point realization which is intrinsically more informing and none which relays the value of that floating point realization more accurately -- none with fewer digits, none with more digits, none of greater magnitude, none of lesser magnitude.

+An `ArbFloat` is an extended precision float architected to evince `transparency`.
+It informs without leading or misleading.

 An `ArbFloat`, when viewed, looks just like an extended precision floating point value; yet when mapped through mathematical functions, transforms as an extended precision floating point interval.
 Their confluence clarifys what distinguishes obtained value from calculated value.

-An `ArbFloat` is a transparent value, informing while neither misleading nor leading.
 ###About Arb

   This work is constructed atop a state-of-the-art C library for working with _midpoint ± radius_ intervals, `Arb`.